hridaya423/siegeutils/README.md

 # Siege Utils

+## NOTE: I AM AWARE THAT FOR THE CURRENT STORE VERSIONS, NOTHING APPEARS ON THE ARMORY/PROJECTS PAGE, THIS IS FIXED WITH THE CURRENT RELEASE, AND WILL SOON BE AUTO FIXED IF YOU ARE DOWNLOADED VIA THE STORE VERSION (THINK ABOUT 10-12H LATER)

 A Browser extension (supports Chrome, Firefox, Safari) that improves the siege website experience.

 Chrome webstore: https://chromewebstore.google.com/detail/siege-utils/bampecbkbcfmknndingbkapjjenljpoi
 Mozilla addons: https://addons.mozilla.org/en-US/firefox/addon/siege-utils/